csuvikv/prf-hotel-app/README.md

     - duplicate_entry: duplicate key in the database (warning)
     - unauthorized: unauthorized acces (warning)
     - entity_not_found: the given entity cannot be found (warning)
-  - DETALS: a list or a JSON object, that helps understand the warning or error
+  - DETAILS: a list or a JSON object, that helps understand the warning or error

 - GET: